Reporting gambling winnings, other income on Schedule 1

 Deductions, too: As you've already noticed, this is just the first part of Schedule 1.

-Part II of this TCJA addendum to Form 1040 covers a lot of deductions that don't need to be itemized.
-They were discussed in the Jan.
-28 Tax Forms Tuesday post.
+Part II of this Form 1040 Schedule 1 covers a lot of adjustments to income, otherwise known as deductions that don't need to be itemized.